go-while/NZBreX/README.md

 `"Enabled": true|false,` enables or disables this provider

-`"NoDownload": true|false,` enables or disables downloads from provider
+`"NoDownload": true|false,` 'false = enables' or 'true = disables' downloads from provider

-`"NoUpload": true|false,` enables or disables upload to provider
+`"NoUpload": true|false,` 'false = enables' or 'true = disables' upload to provider

 `"Group": "GroupA",` provider accounts can be grouped together so requests will go only once to same group